 In February I spent a week there, and passed through the station a few times.
 There was nothing unusual or anything about the staff behaviour to even suspect that I had been pointed out to them.
 But on one occasion as I passed through, there were three police officers standing there for whatever reason.
 All three looked decidedly uncomfortable when they saw me.
 From that point on, the staff did start acting strangely, and on a couple of occasions aggressively.
 I don’t know if the police pointed me out that day or said something to the staff, or among themselves that the staff overheard, or if a staff member may simply have noticed the odd reaction of the police as I passed them.

-One very strange incident took place invoving a male staff member at the station.
+One very strange incident took place invoving a black male staff member at the station.
 However, on my second visit, he ignored me whenever I saw him, so I will not detail it here, unless something changes on a future visit to Hastings.

 More disturbing was my second visit to Hastings, although this time it was not the rail station staff (who all pretty much ignored me).
 Rather, it was the behaviour of the police themselves.